 The client provides access to the file system and the Hadoop/MapReduce jobs that want to access the data.
 The client, a piece of software embedded in the Hadoop distribution, communicates with the NameNode to find the file and retrieve the block’s locations.
 Then the client reads or writes the blocks directly from the DataNodes.

 Often, you will read the term HDFS-API.
 HDFS is not the only storage system that works with Hadoop.
 Other storage systems implement their own clients that have the same API as the HDFS client.

 How HDFS is Different from “normal” File Systems

-While HDFS is called a file system, it is quite different from traditional POSIX file systems as HDFS has been designed for a single workload - MapReduce - and doesn't support generic workloads.
+While HDFS is called a file system, it is quite different from traditional POSIX file systems.
+HDFS has been designed for a single workload – MapReduce – and doesn’t support generic workloads.
 HDFS is also write-once, which means that files can be written once and then only be read.
-This is perfect for Hadoop and other big data analytics applications, however, you wouldn't be able to run a transactional database or virtual machines on HDFS.
+This is perfect for Hadoop and other big data analytics applications; however, you wouldn’t be able to run a transactional database or virtual machines on HDFS.

-In addition, HDFS is tuned towards large sequential reads from large files.
-Hadoop was designed to work with large amounts of data and had to be optimized to work efficiently on hard drive storage.
+In addition, HDFS is tuned towards large sequential reads from large files – it has a chunk size of 64MB.
+Hadoop was designed to work with large amounts of data, and it had to be optimized to work efficiently on hard drive storage.